 Investment Intelligence from Insider Trading

-The term insider trading refers to the legal stock transactions of the officers, directors, and large shareholders of a firm.
+The term insider trading refers to the stock transactions of the officers, directors, and large shareholders of a firm.
 Many investors believe that corporate insiders, informed about their firms' prospects, buy and sell their own firm's stock at favorable times, reaping significant profits.
-The key question for stock market investors is whether publicly available insider-trading information can help them to outperform a simple passive index fund.
+Given the extra costs and risks of an active trading strategy, the key question for stock market investors is whether the publicly available insider-trading information can help them to outperform a simple passive index fund.